 However, one thing that I found right there on that grimy stretch of vodka-infused tarmac was the delicious Pad Ka Prao – served up by some delightful little old lady in a white hat with bundles of grey hair poking from the rim.
-I tried it all over Thailand – from north to south – east to west, and yet somehow none of them managed to up hers..and so it was that each time I returned to Bangkok – I would stay at least close enough to Khao San Road, to wonder to her tiny stall and lash up a few (yes) servings of her delicious Pad Ka Prao Moo.
+I’ve tried it all over Thailand – from north to south – east to west, on roadside cafes, beachside huts and in decent enough restaurants, but somehow none of them managed to live up to her Pad Ka Prao Moo.
+And so it was that each time I returned to Bangkok.

-This is my recipe for the Thai Street food classic – Pad Ka Prao Moo – or putting it simply – minced pork with Thai basil, garlic and chillies.
-I have adjusted it over the last couple of years to mix that suits my preferences – it’s very spicy so be sure to adjust as you need.
+This is my recipe for the Thai Street food classic: Pad Ka Prao Moo – or putting it simply – minced pork with Thai basil, garlic and chillies.
+I have adjusted it over the last couple of years to to a mix that suits my preferences – it’s very spicy so be sure to adjust as you need.

 Some Tips Before You Start

 In remembrance of the late great Keith Floyd I always try to cook with a glass of wine in hand – I suggest you do the same.